-To learn about the Types of Food and its chemistry

-To learn about the importance of nutrition
+To understand the Types of Food and its chemistry To impart knowledge on source of food and its energy value To apply the importance of micro and macro nutrients

-Unit I- Sources, food consumption, properties and storage of common foods.
-Functions of food in relation to health - classification of food groups.
+- Unit I- Sources, food consumption, properties and storage of common foods.
+Functions of food in relation to health classification of food groups.
 New Proteins, new fat foods.
-Food groups to provide nutritive requirement for normal health classification of foods based on nutrition - body building foods, energy foods and protective foods.

-Unit II- Essential nutrients- Fats , carbohydrates and proteins , energy value of foods, energy needs.
-Definition of unit of energy - Kcal , RQ, SDA , NPU, Basal metabolism - measurement-factors influencing BMR , Role of fibre in diet.

-Unit III- Micro and macro mineral nutrients - Distribution, sources, metabolic functions and deficiency manifestation.
-Vitamins - classification, distribution, sources, functions, hyper and hypovitaminosis, water distribution - maintenance of water and electrolyte balance.

-Unit IV- Nutrition through life cycle - infants, children, adolescents, pregnant, lactating women, old aged person and sports persons.
+Food groups to provide nutritive requirement for normal health classification of foods based on nutrition body building foods, energy foods and protective foods. - Unit II Essential nutrients- Fats , carbohydrates and proteins , energy value of foods, energy needs.
+Definition of unit of energy Kcal , RQ, SDA , NPU, Basal metabolism measurement-factors influencing BMR , Role of fibre in diet. - Unit III- Micro and macro mineral nutrients Distribution, sources, metabolic functions and deficiency manifestation.
+Vitamins classification, distribution, sources, functions, hyper and hypovitaminosis, water distribution maintenance of water and electrolyte balance. - Unit IV Nutrition through life cycle infants, children, adolescents, pregnant, lactating women, old aged person and sports persons.
 Food additives, Food adulteration and labeling of food.
-Guide lines for good health.

-Unit V - Principles of diet therapy.
+Guide lines for good health. - Unit V Principles of diet therapy.
 Marasmus, Kwashiorkor, Diet during stressed conditions and therapeutic diets for anemia, malnutrition, obesity, diabetes mellitus and ulcer.
 Formulation of therapeutic diet.

+At the Cognitive level CO 1 Understand the various types of food and food groups Re CO 2 Outline the micro and macro nutrients Un CO3 Illustrate the organization of hospital with its charts Ap CO4 Gain knowledge on need of nutrients for different age groups An CO5 Learn the diet therapy with its method and application.
+Ev

+(Un- Understand, Ap - Apply, An- Analyse, Ev- Evaluate, Re - Remember)